-McKechnie Aluminium Solutions Limited holds air discharge permit 4034-3 to cover the discharge of emissions into air from the smelting of non-ferrous metals and associated processes.
+McKechnie Aluminium Solutions Limited holds air discharge permit 4034-3 to discharge emissions into the air from extrusion and remelting of aluminium and associated activities.
 This permit was first issued by the Council on 8 September 1993 as a resource consent under Section 87(e) of the RMA.
 It was most recently renewed on 15 August 2008 and is due to expire on 1 June 2026.